 Furthermore, Dennis has (co-)authored with Martin Vredendaal three books in the area of financial management.
 Edition of Basisconcepten Finance is used at universities and hogescholen in Holland.
 Editions of their books Basics of Finance and Special Topics in Finance are being adopted by universities and business schools in over four countries.

 In addition to his research, has collaborated with the management of Damen Shipyards, ING Real Estate, Eureko / Achmea, Ministry of Infrastructure and the Environment, Municipality of Rotterdam, and Moody's.

 Dennis finished the General Management Program (GMP) at Harvard Business School in 2019.
 He received a Master of Science degree in Financial Management from Nyenrode Business Universiteit (1999) where he also obtained his PhD degree (2007).
 Additional training was followed through the Tilburg PhD Program in Finance (2003-2005), and Cambridge Judge Business School (2013).
 He is a member of the American Finance Association, European Finance Association, European Financial Management Association, and Midwest Finance Association.

 Dennis worked with faculty on papers for International Center for Finance at Yale School of Management, EDHEC-Risk Institute and Princeton Department of Economics.
-Furthermore, he regularly teaches corporate finance at institutions in South-Africa, Denmark and Mumbai.
+Furthermore, he regularly gives guest lecturers corporate finance at institutions in different parts of the world.